bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 First, I built some **univariate** baseline models using ARIMA and Exponential Smoothing.
 * We used double exponential smoothing to capture trend movements, triple xponential smoothing for taking into account seasonality, and an ARIMA model (Autoregressive Integrated Moving Average)
-  * Alpha in exponential smoothing models indicate to us how much we want to smooth the data.
-Higher alphas indicate we want to more heavily weight recent points.
-  * These are the most common statistical methods for time-series predictions.
-* Note that the triple exponential smoothing model is probably a bad choice for this task because on this short time frame, it's unlikely to have any meaningful seasonality trends

 ![image](https://user-images.githubusercontent.com/79114425/210890640-2a1affa7-14c2-49d0-93ac-87c3a8a8141f.png)
 * While mse is a commmon measurement for success, I think in the case of this project, visualizing the values gives us a much better idea of how models are performing relatively.

 # XGB and LSTM Models
 After building the baselines, I built two models that take **multivariate** inputs to see if we can improve, a LSTM and XGBoosted Trees
-* For the LSTM I used a recursive approach, while for the XGBoost model, I used a direct approach

 ## XGBoost

-XGBoost is short for "Extreme Gradient Boosting", and uses an ensemble of gradient boosted trees to make regression/classification predictions.
-* The main thing this requires is a lot of hyper parameter tuning!
-With the right tuning, XGBoost models seem to consistently outperform many other models, including ones specifically built for time-series
-* Some resources I used for XGBoost:
+Some resources I used for XGBoost:
   * [XGBoost](https://arxiv.org/abs/1603.02754) - arxiv
   * [Time Series Prediction Models](https://arxiv.org/pdf/2103.14250.pdf) -arxiv
   * [Fine tuning XGBoost](https://medium.com/towards-data-science/fine-tuning-xgboost-in-python-like-a-boss-b4543ed8b1e) - medium

-The main data processing we needed to conduct for XGBoost modeling was adding the lag features.
-Meaning at each timestep, I wanted to add values for the previous 20 timesteps as well so the XGBoost model would have relevant information on previous timesteps as well.
+At each timestep, I wanted to add values for the previous 20 timesteps as well so the XGBoost model would have relevant information on previous timesteps as well.

 Hyperparameters: